 - ½ cup canned coconut milk

-Heat coconut oil to medium-high heat in a large stir-fry pan or wok.
+- Heat coconut oil to medium-high heat in a large skillet, stir-fry pan or wok.
 Add garlic and onion, saute for 4-5 minutes until fragrant.

-Add curry powder, shrimp, bell pepper and carrots.
-Stir to evenly coat and cook 5–7 minutes until shrimp is opaque white.
+- Add the shrimp, curry powder, bell pepper and carrots.
+Stir to evenly coat and cook 5–7 minutes, stirring occasionally, until shrimp is opaque white.

-Reduce heat to medium and add snow peas, ginger, yogurt and coconut milk.
+- Reduce to medium heat and add snow peas, ginger, yogurt and coconut milk.
 Stir to combine and bring to a low boil.
-Remove from heat and serve over cooked rice or noodles.
+Remove from heat and serve over cooked brown rice, cauliflower rice, or noodles.

 - Make sure to add the spices to the oil and not the liquid.
 As I said before it makes a big difference to the flavor!